Install Windows Exporter¶

 http://localhost:9182/metrics

-Open your web browser (on your VM) and navigate to the windows_exporter
+Open your web browser (on your VM) and navigate to the windows_exporter url.
+This is what you should see in your web browser:

-Some metrics are very generic and exported by all exporters, and some others are very specific to your Windows host (like windows_cpu_core_frequency_mhz
+Some metrics are very generic and exported by all exporters, and some others are very specific to your Windows host (like windows_cpu_core_frequency_mhz metric for example).

-is installed and configured, you can bind Prometheus to scrape metrics from the VM.
+When windows_exporter is installed and configured, you can bind Prometheus to scrape metrics from the VM.